TheofanisB/TheofanisB/README.md

 Graduate with a Master’s degree in Information and Communication Systems Engineering.
 Self-motivated website and app developer.
 Tinkering with everything tech.

 * 🌍  I'm based in Greece
-* 🚀  I'm currently working on [Creating Tools that utilize Chat GPT](http://github.com/TheofanisB)
+* 🚀  I'm currently working on [Creating Tools that utilize OpenAI](http://github.com/TheofanisB)
-* 🧠  I'm learning How to use DevOps tools and adding OpenAI
+* 🧠  I'm learning How to use DevOps tools
 * ⚡  Always tinkering with my Raspberry Pi 4B

 ### Skills